AriFordsham/GHCWiki/type-functions-status.md

   eq_elim :: (a~b) => a :=: b -> (a~b => p) -> p
   eq_elim EQUAL p = p
   ```

-**Current:**

-- Add some trac wiki documentation of how inference with type families works.

 ## Parsing and Renaming